Science Math Resource Center Advisory Board

 Michelle M McCarthy is working with the state’s science education leaders to support science instruction in Montana schools.
 Michelle was a middle school science, social studies, and math teacher at Bridger Schools.
 She also served as their RtI and Test Coordinator.
 She has also been a ½ time principal/teacher in a three-room schoolhouse.
 As an adjunct online faculty instructor at MSU-Billings, she taught undergraduate and graduate K-8 & 5-12 Science Methods courses and was involved as a teacher leader in the Partnership to Reform Inquiry Science in Montana (PRISM) grant for six years.
 She earned her Bachelor of Science Education, SPED minor, and Master of Education at MSU-Billings.
 She worked on her Curriculum and Instruction Doctorate at MSU-Bozeman but fell short of the doctorate without completing her dissertation.

-Dr. Tricia Seifert is professor in the Adult & Higher Education program at Montana State University and maintains a faculty appointment at the University of Toronto.
+Dr. Tricia Seifert is professor in the Adult & Higher Education program and Education department head at Montana State University and maintains a faculty appointment at the University of Toronto.
 Her research broadly investigates the relationship between college student experiences and postsecondary learning and success.
 Troubled by the number of students who withdraw from post-secondary education after their first year, Dr. Seifert has begun examining how to support students in the college transition.
 She currently is creating a suite of games to develop students’ navigational knowledge of the post-secondary landscape and has launched Success Prints Crash Course® for commercial purchase by households, high schools, and higher education institutions.
 She co-authored How College Affects Students, vol. 3, published by Wiley and served as Associate Editor for International Research & Scholarship for the Journal of College Student Development.
 Dr Seifert has published in Research in Higher Education, Review of Higher Education, and Journal of Higher Education among other outlets.
 She was named Most Valuable Professor at Montana State University in 2018 and received the Award of Honour from the Canadian Association for College and University Student Services in 2015, the Early Researcher Award from the Ontario Ministry of Research and Innovation in 2012, and the 2010 Emerging Scholar Award from ACPA, College Student Educators International.
 Dr. Seifert earned her bachelor’s degree in Sociology and Political Science from Illinois Wesleyan University, her master of science degree in College Student Services Administration from Oregon State University, and her doctorate in Student Affairs Administration and Research from the University of Iowa.

 Mike Van Vuren is theInterim Deputy Superintendent Curriculum and Technology at Bozeman School District.He has been working in the field of education for over 24 years as a teacher, building-level administrator, and now as a district-level administrator.
 He started his teaching career in a smaller school district in Northern Michigan where he taught 4th grade and coached varsity basketball for 12 years.
 His first administrative assignment was as athletic director in the same district and then two years later he added middle school principal to his resume.
 One year later he was assigned to the elementary principalship as well as his previous duties due to district consolidation.
 In 2011 he accepted the principal position for Hyalite Elementary.